dkoslicki/MetaPalette/README.md

 -v ~/MetaPalette/Tests/Data:/dckr/mnt/input:ro \
 -t dkoslicki/metapalette default
 ```
 The resulting profile, tree plots, and bar charts will be contained in ``~/MetaPalette/Tests/TestOutput``.
+Compare with the pre-computed results in ``~/MetaPalette/Tests/Output``.

 ## How Do I Install MetaPalette? ##